-"For it is God who works in you to will and to act in order to fulfill his good purpose."
+"For it is God who works in you to will and to act to fulfill his good purpose."

 For the next week, daily find at least one item from the list below to help you recognize how God is involved in your daily activities.
-Journal your observations and continue this exercise as you find God in fresh and unanticipated experiences.
+Journal your observations and continue this exercise as you find God in fresh and unanticipated experiences:

-- \ Any obvious answer to prayer.
+- 1. Any obvious answer to prayer.

-- \ Any unexpected evidence of God's care.
+- 2. Any unexpected evidence of God's care.

-- \ Any help to do God's work in the world.
+- 3. Any help to do God's work in the world.

-- \ Any unusual linkage or timing.
+- 4. Any unusual linkage or timing.

+"May your father and mother rejoice; may she who gave you birth be joyful!"
 Proverbs 23:25

-"May your father

-and mother rejoice;

-may she who gave you

-birth be joyful!"